BogdanPohrebytskyi/RollingBall/RollingBall/ReadMe.txt

 Ball object change its position and notify Base_game_page when level is completed.

-Wall object control its exist time and notify Base_game_page when its must be deleted.
+Wall object control its existence time and notify Base_game_page when its must be deleted.

 Concurrent computing, events, data binding, LINQ were used in the developing process.